keithrabb/Kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel
+    Keith Rabb 281-513-5996 keithrabb@icloud.com
 ## Overview of Project
+    Louise is interested in know how other kickstarter projects did with respect to launch dates and funding goals.
+### Purpose

-### Purpose: To visualize campaign outcomes based on their launch dates and funding goals
+    To visualize campaign outcomes based on their launch dates and funding goals
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date